SML0127/pse-driver/README.md

-# PSE-driver
+# Master of Distributed Web Crawler and Data Management System for Web Data
-Engine(master) code to crawl and perform view maintenance the product data of e-commerce sites.
+Master for crawling and performing view maintenance the product data of e-commerce sites.

-What we provide
+What we provide in Master

-0. Create and manage workflows for crawling.
 1. Crawl and Parse product data in distributed environment (Master / Worker).
 2. Update product information in the database incrementaly.
    (Update example)